 Most radiology ML products commercially available today are adjuncts to radiologists’ workflow, so if a product is later found to no longer be working as well as expected, speakers reported no significant issues when turning the product off and returning to the original reading process.

 This was but a small slice of the tsunami of useful information presented at the Informatics Summit.
 The AI-related talks and in-depth recordings by subject matter experts will be made available to ACR members in coming months.
-For more information, contact email@example.com.
+If you have questions about recording availability, contact firstname.lastname@example.org.